Romulus13/ShoppingBasket/README.md

 # ShoppingBasket
 Author: Roman Vazdar

-ShoppingBasket class library with xUnit test project in order to demonstrate a easily plugable library for calculating discounts in shopping carts.
+ShoppingBasket is a class library with a xUnit test project that tries to demonstrate a easily plugable library for calculating discounts in shopping carts.

 The logging component logs information into the ShoppingBasket\ShoppingBasketTest\bin\Debug\netcoreapp2.2 folder.
 Specifically the file with the filename "log".
 A NLog library has been used for logging.
 With a simple static wrapper class in a seperate project.